I’m pleased to announce that I am represented by Vaughne Hansen of the Virginia Kidd Literary Agency. 🙂

-The Light at the End of the World
+The Light at the End of the World is currently on submission.

 On May 18 at 2130 Coordinated Universal Time, the human race mysteriously vanishes.
 In an instant, the world crashes to a stop.
 Everything lies where it fell.
 Across the deserted landscape of Canada, three women find themselves utterly alone, each fearing she may be humanity’s only survivor.